papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-8.webp)
     The encoded call data for accepting a channel with parachain 2500 should be `0x3c01c4090000`

-#### Step 3 - Crafting and Submitting the XCM Message
+#### Step 3 - Crafting and Submitting the XCM Message from the Receiver

 To accept the HRMP channel opening, you need to create and submit an XCM message that includes the encoded `hrmpAcceptOpenChannel` call data from the previous step.
-This process is similar to the one described in the previous section's [Step 3 - Crafting and Submitting the XCM Message](#init-crafting-and-submitting-the-xcm-message), with a few key differences:
+This process is similar to the one described in the previous section's [Step 3 - Crafting and Submitting the XCM Message](#step-3---crafting-and-submitting-the-xcm-message-from-the-sender), with a few key differences:
 - Use the encoded call data for `hrmpAcceptOpenChannel` obtained in Step 2 of this section
 - In the last XCM instruction (DepositAsset), set the beneficiary to parachain 2600's sovereign account to receive any surplus funds